Disclaimer

 "Why would he?
 Nobody else died," Kathryn asked.

 "I dunno, there is no other explanation.
-Nobody could of done this to him so it was obviously an accident.
+Nobody could have done this to him so it was obviously an accident.
 Unless Damien switched the video on from the next room," James replied.

 "Damien?
 He was in the next room?"
 Kathryn questioned.